Mohamab29/task-board/README.md

 Task Board website is the first project in my full-stack course and the purpose of it is to use all the things we learned about front-end design in a web page using HTML,CSS3 and JavaScript.

-In the website a user can enter to do tasks in the task board and the time for the task to be completed , after that a yellow card will be automatically shown with the all the task text in it with the date and time of the , and if a user is done with a task he can simply delete it,and of course he can as many tasks as he wants .
+In the website a user can enter to do tasks in the task board and the time for the task to be completed , after that a yellow card will be automatically shown with all the task text in it with the target date and time , and if a user is done with a task he can simply delete it,and of course he can add as many tasks as he wants .

 Since this is just a front-end design the website will not have any back-end development in it , instead the tasks will be saved locally on the user's local machine using Local Storage .